Observational constraints on conformal time symmetry, missing matter and double dark energy: Discussion and Conclusions

 \section{Discussion and Conclusions}

 We have investigated the possibility that there exist two dark-energy components in the universe: a cosmological constant, with $w=-1$; and an additional component $X$ with equation-of-state parameter $w_X$.
 In the first instance, we fix the equation-of-state parameter of $X$ to the value $w_X=-\frac{2}{3}$.
-This `missing matter' model corresponds to the special case in which the additional component is \textit{required} for the Friedmann equation written in terms of conformal time $\eta$ to be form invariant under the reciprocity transformation $a(\eta) \to 1/a(\eta)$.
+Assuming the canonical values for equation-of-state parameters of the other components, this `missing matter' model corresponds to the special case in which the additional component is \textit{required} for the Friedmann equation written in terms of conformal time $\eta$ to be form invariant under the reciprocity transformation $\tilde{a}(\eta) =\alpha^2/a(\eta)$, where $\alpha^2$ is a constant, which is relevant to scenarios such as Penrose's conformal cyclic cosmology (CCC) proposal.
 Foregoing this requirement, we then consider the more general `double dark energy' model, in which $w_X$ is a free parameter assumed to have uniform prior in the range $w_X=[-\frac{3}{2},-\frac{1}{2}]$.
-For both models, we perform a Bayesian parameter estimation and model selection analysis, relative to standard $\Lambda$CDM, using recent cosmological observations of cosmic microwave background anisotropies, Type-IA supernovae and large scale-structure, together with constraints on the baryon density from Big Bang Nucleosynthesis and on the Hubble parameter from the Hubble Space Telescope key project.
+For both models, we perform a Bayesian parameter estimation and model selection analysis, relative to standard $\Lambda$CDM, using recent cosmological observations of cosmic microwave background anisotropies, Type-Ia supernovae and large scale-structure.

 For the missing matter model, the introduction of the additional component $X$ significantly broadens the constraints on the standard parameters in the $\Lambda$CDM model, but leaves their best-fit values largely unchanged.
-The 1D marginalised constraint on the missing matter density parameter is $\Omega_{X,0} =-0.11\pm 0.14$.
-Thus, current cosmological observations prefer a slightly negative value, which is difficult to interpret physically, but the posterior on this parameter is sufficiently broad that significant relative probability exits even for $\Omega_{X,0} \sim 0.2$, and so the presence of a missing matter component cannot be ruled out.
-Nonetheless, our results are consistent with $\Lambda$CDM and our Bayesian model selection analysis disfavours the missing matter model, as compared to $\Lambda$CDM, by about 1.5 log-units of evidence.
+The 1D marginalised constraint on the missing matter density parameter is $\Omega_{X,0} =-0.034 \pm 0.075$.
+Thus, current cosmological observations prefer a slightly negative value, the interpretation of which is unclear, but the posterior on this parameter is sufficiently broad that significant relative probability exits even for $\Omega_{X,0} \sim 0.1$, and so the presence of a missing matter component cannot be ruled out.
+To support this conclusion, our results are consistent with $\Lambda$CDM and our Bayesian model selection analysis suggests the missing matter model to be almost indistinguishable from $\Lambda$CDM, with a Bayes factor of $-1.12 \pm 0.53$ log-units of evidence.